 Cherish Children’s Art

 Not every piece of artwork or schoolwork is a masterpiece.
 Curate your children’s artwork.
 Always display the current favorites in a special spot and do a critical sweep monthly and safely protect the ones you like.
 Be mindful of the fragility and nostalgia of these precious pieces as I stored all the early years of the artwork of my children and we had a fire and all I had left was a pile of ashes.
-Check out Artkive, a digital solution that allows you to save these keepsakes.
-With this app, you can snap photos to save them or create a photo book of these special art treasures, safeguarding them forever from fading, tearing or loss.
+Check out Artkive or Plum Print or Keepy for digital ways to preserve your child’s art work.
+You can always snap your own photos and save them into your smartphone and curate the best of the best and then create your own photo book or print the photos and frame as you like.
+Keeping these special “art masterpieces” from fading, tearing or loss is an opportunity you should cherish.
+All I have is a musty drawer of a few crumpled pieces of tattered art drawings.

 Can The Containers

 For me, it is really not the containers, but the lids that never match.
 They must go in the same place where socks without matches go (wherever that is?).
 Since my kitchen storage space is limited, I have to stack the lids separately from the containers or I would have a leaning tower of glass dishes.
 Inevitably, I can never seem to find the right size lid and ransack the shelves furiously and end up using plastic wrap.
-To avoid such frustration and clear the clutter, I fearlessly attack this problem and match them up and toss out any lids or containers that do not go together – not a perfect solution but I don’t have a perfect kitchen.
+To avoid such frustration and clear the clutter, I fearlessly attack this problem and match them up and toss out any lids or containers that do not go together.

 With so many important things to do in life, if you sort out every day into tiny bits, the piles that clutter up your home can be more easily attacked.
 Just be brave and bold and don’t look back.